The Kennedy Center/Stephen Sondheim Inspirational Teacher Awards

 Does the nominated teacher have to be living?

 No. During the 2013 award cycle, the Kennedy Center/Stephen Sondheim Inspirational Teacher Awards began accepting nominations for deceased teachers.
-In order to nominate a teacher for a posthumous award, you will need to designate an organization or fund within a K-12 school, school system, college, or university in the United States, with demonstrated financial need, to receive the $10,000 award in the teacher's name.
+In order to nominate a teacher for a posthumous award, you will need to designate an organization or fund within a K-12 school, school system, college, or university in the United States.
 It is preferred, but not required, that the organization or fund reflect the values and legacy of the nominated teacher.
 In addition, you will need to provide contact information for the teacher's next of kin, so that the Kennedy Center can obtain consent to use the teacher's name and information, as well as their approval of the designated organization.

 I don't have an organization or fund to designate for the posthumous award.
 Will the administrators of the Awards help me find one?